 Since Lister’s time, several phenolic compounds have been used to control microbial growth.
 Phenolics like cresols (methylated phenols) and o-phenylphenol were active ingredients in various formulations of Lysol since its invention in 1889. o-Phenylphenol was also commonly used in agriculture to control bacterial and fungal growth on harvested crops, especially citrus fruits, but its use in the United States is now far more limited.
 The bisphenol hexachlorophene, a disinfectant, is the active ingredient in pHisoHex, a topical cleansing detergent widely used for handwashing in hospital settings. pHisoHex is particularly effective against gram-positive bacteria, including those causing staphylococcal and streptococcal skin infections. pHisoHex was formerly used for bathing infants, but this practice has been discontinued because it has been shown that exposure to hexachlorophene can lead to neurological problems.

 Triclosan is another bisphenol compound that has seen widespread application in antibacterial products over the last several decades.
-Initially used in toothpastes, triclosan is now commonly used in hand soaps and is frequently impregnated into a wide variety of other products, including cutting boards, knives, shower curtains, clothing, and concrete, to make them antimicrobial.
-It is particularly effective against gram-positive bacteria on the skin, as well as certain gram-negative bacteria and yeasts.8
+Initially used in toothpastes, triclosan has also been used in hand soaps and impregnated into a wide variety of other products, including cutting boards, knives, shower curtains, clothing, and concrete, to make them antimicrobial.
+However, in 2016 the FDA banned the marketing of over-the-counter antiseptic products containing triclosan and 18 other chemicals.
+This ruling was based on the lack of evidence of safety or efficacy, as well as concerns about the health risks of long-term exposure (See Micro Connections below).
+In 2019 the FDA issued an updated ban ruling to included 28 chemicals.
+Rulings on benzalkonium chloride, ethyl alcohol, and isopropyl alcohol have been deferred to allow for the submission of additional safety and efficacy data.8

 Triclosan: Antibacterial Overkill?